Zettlr/zettlr-docs/docs/en/reference/settings.md

 : If selected, Zettlr will also inform you about new beta releases, not just stable releases.

-Use native window appearance
+Use native window appearance (Linux only)

 : Due to the plethora of available window managers on Linux, you can select this setting to have windows display with whatever window chrome your window manager uses.
-You have to close and reopen existing windows for this setting to take effect. _Note: This is only available on Linux._
+You have to close and reopen existing windows for this setting to take effect.
+Zettlr will offer you to restart after changing this setting.

+Enable Vibrancy (macOS only)

+: macOS windows are slightly translucent and change their background color based on whatever is behind them.
+However, this can sometimes make moving windows between different displays a little bit laggy.
+If you find this annoying, you can disable this setting.
+Zettlr will offer to restart after changing this setting.

 Delete items irreversibly, if moving them to trash fails